beproactivegr/it-polygraph/README.md

 ### Minimize Security Threat Risk

-A non-completed list of actions you should take to minimize the security threat risk in your organization, follows.
+A **non-completed** list of actions you should take to minimize the security threat risk in your organization, follows.

 Does it sound familiar?
-If not, then your IT is might lying to you..
+If not, then your IT might be lying to you..

 * Audit your systems: Conduct a thorough audit of your systems to ensure that they are secure and functioning properly.
 This could involve reviewing access logs, monitoring network traffic, and checking for any vulnerabilities that could be exploited.
 Auditing your systems can help you identify vulnerabilities and ensure that your IT infrastructure is secure and functioning properly.
 Here are some steps you can take to audit your systems: